MuraliKrishna1411/Web-scrapping-on-Selenium/README.md

 Step 1  Used selenium and created driver to open website

-Step 2  Created a loop for scrolling website
+Step 2  Created a loop for scrolling website, we can provide how many scrolls we want

 Step 3  Extract data using .text or we can use .textcontent